snb2005/FleetFuel360/README.md

 - Add unit tests
 - Enhance documentation

-## 📝 License

-This project is open source and available under the MIT License.

----

 **Note**: This is a simplified educational project.
 For production use, implement proper security measures, input validation, authentication, and error handling.